christian-elsee/utilsh/README.md

 ## Testing

-A set of regressions tests built on top of [bats](https://github.com/bats-core/bats-core) that output [tap](https://testanything.org/) compliant reports.
+A set of acceptance tests built on top of [bats](https://github.com/bats-core/bats-core) that output [tap](https://testanything.org/) compliant reports.

 Tests should be executed as part of the make workflow, but can be executed independently as well.